Tongue Cancer

 Irritation of the tongue

 Jagged teeth and improperly fitting prostheses made of poor material can irritate the tongue, leading to the development of tongue cancer.
-There is some evidence in an experiment that mice had their tongues scratched and irritated, some of them developed tongue cancer.
+There is some evidence from an experiment that mice had their tongues scratched and irritated, among some of them developed tongue cancer.

 Precancerous tongue lesions